biolab/orange3/doc/visual-programming/source/widgets/model/cn2ruleinduction.rst

 Examples
 --------

-For the example below, we have used *zoo* data set and passed it to **CN2 Rule Induction**.
+For the example below, we have used *zoo* dataset and passed it to **CN2 Rule Induction**.
 We can review and interpret the built model with :doc:`CN2 Rule Viewer <../visualize/cn2ruleviewer>` widget.

 .. figure:: images/CN2-visualize.png